timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-07:
+# Objectives for Today 2020-06-08:

-- Placing more tropical islands in Turbo Boom!
+- Updating the Key Performance Indicators
-- Reducing the count of tasks for Turbo Boom! release.
+- Export the twitch streams to YouTube
-- Business Review and Indie Tavern Talk Show @9am ET
+- Look into updating the Pit Lane Reports
-- Post the May review on Patreon
+- Start writing a script for video log.